All Episodes

 They want to see it happen.

-Um I'll just briefly say I think it's regrettable that our democratic colleagues in the leadership chose not to join us today.
+Okay, I'll just briefly say I think it's regrettable that our Democratic colleagues and leadership chose not to join us today.

 That means Congress and the White House always negotiate legislation.